Numerical study of GCR proton transport: Transport model

-where E is the energy of the particle, and $\tilde{\boldsymbol v}$ is a unit length vector directed along the particle's velocity.
+where E is the particle energy, and $\tilde{\boldsymbol v}$ is a unit length vector along the particle's velocity.

-These equations are solved by the Cash-Karp method, one of the methods of the Runge-Kutta family of the 4th order of accuracy.
+These equations are solved using the Cash-Karp method, a membed of the Runge-Kutta family of the 4th order of accuracy.

 Methods from the Runge-Kutta family are non-conservative.
 The modification of Newton's equations shown above is needed in order for the energy conservation law to be fulfilled in an explicit form.
 The time step was chosen empirically to ensure correct modeling of particle motion in a constant magnetic field.
 To check whether the step is small enough in the case of the model field, we ran the simulation with a step 10 times larger than the chosen one and the result was statistically indistinguishable from the initially chosen one.
-In particular, for a particle energy of 100 TeV, steps of 100 AU were chosen. (~1/30 gyroradius) and 1000 a.u. (~1/3 gyroradius).
+For example, for a particle energy of 100 TeV, steps of 100 AU were chosen ($\sim$ 1/30 gyroradius in constant magnetic field with magnitude $RMS(b)$).